-So, before you set off, always remember to buckle-up.
-Seatbelts are designed to save lives and are not simple there just for decoration.
-Make sure you and your passengers are wearing your seatbelts and ensure that your wear them the proper way, across your hips and over your collarbone, at all times.
+So, before you set off, always remember to buckle up.
+Seatbelts are designed to save lives and are not simply there just for decoration.
+Make sure you and your passengers are wearing your seatbelts and ensure that you wear them the proper way, across your hips and over your collarbone, at all times.

 5. DRIVING TIRED